--Referee told us that Mottez & Heyvaerts (2011a,b) worked on planets around pulsars in the context of theory of electromagnetic interaction of stars and planets or small bodies.
+-Referee informed us that Mottez & Heyvaerts (2011a,b) worked on planets around pulsars in the context of theory of electromagnetic interaction of stars and planets or small bodies.
 They extended the theory of Alfven wings to relativistic winds.
 Mostly-in fact all 15-citations from FRB community.
 There will probably be a larger following in the second generation planets formation framework, which is still building-up.

--In the Abstract of that A&A paper they wrote:" When the wind is relativistic but slower than the total Alfvén speed, a system of electric currents carried by a stationary Alfvénic structure is driven by the planet or by its surroundings.
-For an Earth-like planet around a "standard" second pulsar, the associated current can reach the same magnitude as the Goldreich-Julian current that powers the pulsar's magnetosphere."
+-In the Abstract of that A&A paper they wrote:" For an Earth-like planet around a "standard" second pulsar, the associated current can reach the same magnitude as the Goldreich-Julian current that powers the pulsar's magnetosphere."
 The energy which is released in the vicinity of the smaller body affects its orbit-for the objects of 100km diameter and below, the orbit could change significantly on the timescale of millions of years to 10 000 years, respectively.